adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-development.md

 REST is NOT necessary

 - However, we should apply some of constraints to make our API style consistent
-- If you do not know what is REST - check [here](../what-we-share/rest-api.md)
+- If you do not know what is REST - check [REST API](../what-we-share/rest-api.md)

 - If using REST, PUT is often simpler to implement than PATCH

 ## Database

-- Review your database table structure, indexing, and queries carefully - check [here](database-design.md)
+- Review your database table structure, indexing, and queries carefully - check [Database Design](database-design.md)

 ### Transaction